 As of 2020, there are efforts to legalize marijuana in New York as part of criminal justice reforms, because communities of color are disproportionately affected by marijuana laws.
 It is believed that legalizing marijuana could bring the state $300 million in tax revenue and generate substantial amounts of economic activity.

 Like many other states, New York is suffering an opioid epidemic.
 In 2017, there were more than 3,200 opioid overdose deaths in New York State.
 Of these, roughly 1,000 deaths involved commonly prescribed opioids, 1,300 involved heroin, and 2,200 involved synthetic (lab-made) opioids.
 Between 2010 and 2017, there was a staggering 200% increase in the number of opioid overdose deaths in New York.
 Most of this increase was driven by synthetic opioids, primarily fentanyl.

-Nearly 12,500 New York State residents visited emergency departments in 2017 due to opioid overdose, an 11% increased compared to the previous year.
-In 2018, more than 62,000 individuals reported abusing opioids upon admission to certified chemical dependency treatment programs in the state.
+Nearly 12,500 New York State residents visited emergency departments in 2017 due to opioid overdose, an 11% increase on the previous year.
+In 2018, more than 62,000 people reported abusing opioids upon admission to certified chemical-dependency treatment programs in the state.

 Methamphetamine Abuse in New York

 Methamphetamine is a relatively low but ever-present threat to New York State.
 Meth abuse is generally limited to specific segments of the population, such as outlawed motorcycle gangs and some members of the gay community, but meth abuse is on the rise among college students.

 Most of the meth that is sold in New York comes from California and other southwestern states.
 It is typically transported in lots of up to 1 kg by couriers on commercial flights.
 However, some meth labs have been discovered on Long Island and in Upstate New York.
 Local dealers sell methamphetamine at New York nightclubs, raves, and techno parties.